Some links below are affiliate links. At no additional cost to you, we may earn a commission if you use a link to make a purchase.

 Like Paynes Prairie, there is so much bird activity at Sweetwater Wetlands.
-The boardwalks extending into various areas of the wetlands make it very easy to photograph the wildlife.
+The boardwalks extend into various areas of the wetlands, make it very easy to photograph the wildlife.

 Yup, snakes are here, too.
 Most are more concerned with the other animals than they are with you.